MCT-master/mct-master.github.io/_posts/2023-05-09-ahmetem-vocal-instrument-motion.md

 # Audio Processing

-Here is the motions that I used and the correspioinding audio processing operation.
+Here are the motions that I used and the correspioinding audio processing operation.

 |     Motion                                 |     Audio   processing                                     |
 |--------------------------------------------|------------------------------------------------------------|